Bond (finance): Bond valuation

 The interest payment ("coupon payment") divided by the current price of the bond is called the current yield (this is the nominal yield multiplied by the par value and divided by the price).
 There are other yield measures that exist such as the yield to first call, yield to worst, yield to first par call, yield to put, cash flow yield and yield to maturity.
 The relationship between yield and term to maturity (or alternatively between yield and the weighted mean term allowing for both interest and capital repayment) for otherwise identical bonds derives the yield curve, a graph plotting this relationship.

 If the bond includes embedded options, the valuation is more difficult and combines option pricing with discounting.
 Depending on the type of option, the option price as calculated is either added to or subtracted from the price of the "straight" portion.
 See further under Bond option § Embedded options.
 This total is then the value of the bond.
 More sophisticated lattice- or simulation-based techniques may (also) be employed.

 Bond markets, unlike stock or share markets, sometimes do not have a centralized exchange or trading system.
 Rather, in most developed bond markets such as the U.S., Japan and western Europe, bonds trade in decentralized, dealer-based over-the-counter markets.
 In such a market, liquidity is provided by dealers and other market participants committing risk capital to trading activity.
 In the bond market, when an investor buys or sells a bond, the counterparty to the trade is almost always a bank or securities firm acting as a dealer.
 In some cases, when a dealer buys a bond from an investor, the dealer carries the bond "in inventory", i.e. holds it for their own account.
 The dealer is then subject to risks of price fluctuation.
 In other cases, the dealer immediately resells the bond to another investor.

-Bond markets can also differ from stock markets in that, in some markets, investors sometimes do not pay brokerage commissions to dealers with whom they buy or sell bonds.
-Rather, the dealers earn revenue by means of the spread, or difference, between the price at which the dealer buys a bond from one investor—the "bid" price—and the price at which he or she sells the same bond to another investor—the "ask" or "offer" price.
-The bid/offer spread represents the total transaction cost associated with transferring a bond from one investor to another.